"

 Magnitude:

 The magnitude of a moment is the degree to which the moment will cause angular acceleration in the body it is acting on.
 It is represented by a scalar (a single number).
 The magnitude of the moment can be thought of as the strength of the twisting force exerted on the body.
-When a moment is represented as a vector, the magnitude of the moment is usually explicitly labeled. though the length of the moment vector also often corresponds to the relative magnitude of the moment.
+When a moment is represented as a vector, the magnitude of the moment is usually explicitly labelled.
+Though the length of the moment vector also often corresponds to the relative magnitude of the moment.

 The magnitude of the moment is measured in units of force times distance.
 The standard metric units for the magnitude of moments are newton meters, and the standard English units for a moment are foot pounds.